noUsernamesLef7/noUsernamesLef7.github.io/personal/books/index.md

 	* Also quite gripping, more philosophy and morality than the previous play of the trilogy.
 * *Prometheus Bound* by Aeschylus
 	* The conclusion of my exploration of Aeschylus.
 The pacing felt different and it almost read like a dramatized biblical story, which I guess makes sense.
+* *Antigone* by Sophocles; Translated by Elizabeth Wyckoff
+	* I learned that the ending in the version of Seven Against Thebes I read was inserted later after the death of Aeschylus to incorporate this play into something resembling a whole story.
+* *Warrior: En Garde* By Michael Stackpole
+	* This one did what Battletech novels do best.
+Lots of giant robot combat, seemingly a new battle every other chapter.
+* *Oedipus The King* by Sophocles; Translated by David Greene
+	* Truly tragic.
+Sucks to be that guy.
+* *Silas Marner* by George Eliot
+	* A mans journey from satisfaction, to the depths of depression, false satisfaction, back to depression, and then forward to true happiness.
+Interesting takes on organized religion.
+* *Oedipus At Colonus* by Sophocles; Translated by Robert Fitzgerald
+	* A much sadder and more bitter version of Oedipus.